 - Chocolate bitters - One of my favorite ingredients in dessert cocktails, chocolate bitters brings the sweetness into balance while adding another layer of flavor.

 How to Make a Chocolate and Peanut Butter Whiskey Cocktail

 Combine all ingredients in a cocktail shaker filled with ice cubes.

 Double strain into a coupe or martini glass.

 Garnish with a peanut butter cup or a sprinkle of cocoa powder.

 Absolutely.
 Peanut butter whiskey is sweet and when served over ice, it’s delicious and one of my favorite nightcaps.
-I pour a couple ounces over a large ice cube (that won’t melt too quickly) and enjoy every sip.
+I pour a couple ounces over a large ice cube (that won’t melt too quickly) in a rocks glass and enjoy every sip.

 Very much so!
 There are a variety of peanut butter whiskeys on the market, each with their own amount of peanut butter flavor.
 I use Skrewball Peanut Butter Whiskey because it has the strongest and truest peanut butter flavor of any pb whiskey I’ve tried.
 Feel free to use whatever variety you prefer in this cocktail!